rfisla/KAGGLE_SURVEY_2020_ANALYSIS/README.md

 I graphically represented those questions that I was more interested on.
 In some of the questions I wanted to know if there was some differences between the answers of the general survey and the answers of people of my range of age, so in those questions I represent two graphs, one for each profile, to compare the results.

-- **The general survey has been done by 20.036 persons, and the number of people who matched with my profile is 2.246**
+- **The general survey has been done by 20.036 people, and the number of people who matched with my profile is 2.246**
 - **There are many questions not answered by all the survey respondents (blank spaces in the dataframe).
 I point out the number of people who answered the questions in those where there are a significant number of missed answers**
 - **In those graphs with percentages, it´s been applied over the numer of people who answered that specific question, not over all the survey respondents**